dreadflopp/dreadsskyrimbuild_old/README.md

 ### Run TextGen

 1. Run TexGen from the MO2 executable drop-down list.
-1. Keep the default output location and and choose one of the follow two options:
+1. Keep the default output location and and choose one of the following two options:
     1. Option 1: Keep the default settings.
 This is for the average system.
     1. Option 2: Users who have the a bit more performance room, change the *LOD Texture Size* to *512*.
 This will result in higher resolution LOD textures.
 1. Once the option has been chosen click Start.
 This will take ~20 minutes.